 - 2 teaspoons vanilla extract

-- Allow the sauce to cool slightly and serve warm, or cool completely and transfer to a jar.
+Allow the sauce to cool slightly and serve warm, or cool completely and transfer to a jar.
 The caramel sauce will keep in the refrigerator for approximately 2 weeks.
-Reheat gently.
+Stir before using and reheat gently.